Skip to content | Accessibility Information

 Major Project

-In this unit you pursue artistic and theoretical research questions through the generation of a significant new piece of contemporary performance practice.
+In this module you pursue artistic and theoretical research questions through the generation of a significant new piece of contemporary performance practice.
 The work is developed through close collaboration with your staff mentor and involve several points of sharing with the wider staff and student team.
 You will produce an appropriate professional trajectory for the project, identifying appropriate strategies for public engagement and meeting the strategic priorities of relevant funding bodies and/or support structures and networks.
 This work is shown in a key performance event produced by the student body.

 Performance in Context 1

 Performance in Context 1 introduces you to the artistic and theoretical contexts in which current contemporary performance practice operates.
-Working closely with the MA’s practice-based units, it explores key critical and theoretical perspectives, such as phenomenology, interculturalism, digital humanities and performance politics, that inform innovative contemporary performance.
+Working closely with the MA’s practice-based modules, it explores key critical and theoretical perspectives, such as phenomenology, interculturalism, digital humanities and performance politics, that inform innovative contemporary performance.

 Performance in Context 2

-This unit continues to explore the current field of contemporary performance, building upon the work developed in Performance in Context 1.
+This module continues to explore the current field of contemporary performance, building upon the work developed in Performance in Context 1.
 Here the focus shifts to inviting creative interplay between theoretical and artistic practice, as you are supported in the artistic and theoretical contextualisation of your own practice.

 Performer as Maker